LopeKinz/DiscordSecureToken/readme.md

 6. The script will automatically refresh the token at the specified interval and display the new token when the refresh is successful.

+## Upcoming Features
+- Automaticly get Token and Refesh it

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.